dssg/triage/docs/sources/experiments/cohort-labels.md

 60 | 2016-03-01 | ... | True

 If you would like to test how your cohort and label combine to make matrices, you can tell Triage to generate matrices and then inspect the matrices.
-To do this, we assume that you have your cohort and label defined in an experiment config file, as well as temporal config.
+To do this, we assume that you have your cohort and label defined in sql files referenced in an experiment config file, as well as temporal config.
+For convenience, we show a config using the `query` keys for cohort and label configs, but we recommend using the `filepath` keys as shown in other examples in your actual project.
 The last piece needed to make matrices is some kind of features.
 Of course, the features aren't our main focus here, so let's use a placeholder feature that should create very quickly.

 ```